Save the Date! The 2017 Emergency Medicine Leadership Form will be held May 3!

 The day concluded with a special appearance from State Sen. John Ecklund who shared a legislator’s perspective on the best way to communicate with elected officials, advocate for good public policy, and make a positive difference in the state.

-Ohio ACEP would like to thank all the members, faculty, speakers, public officials, and physicians for turning out for the 2016 Emergency Medicine Leadership Forum!
+Ohio ACEP would like to thank all the members, faculty, speakers, public officials, and physicians for turning out for the 2016 Emergency Medicine Forum!
 We are glad many of you were able to experience this special event!

-And a special thanks also to all the exhibitors and sponsors for making the Emergency Medicine Leadership Forum possible, particularly our Prime Partner, Island Medical Management and our Event Partner, VITAS Healthcare.
+And a special thanks also to all the exhibitors and sponsors for making the Emergency Leadership Forum possible, particularly our Prime Partner, Island Medical Management and our Event Partner, VITAS Healthcare.